Skip to main content

 Every Boilerplate and Infrastructure package is run through the actual .NET and Next.js compilers before delivery:

-- If the build is still failing after 3 attempts: full refund, no questions asked
+5. If the build is still failing after 3 attempts: a full refund is initiated automatically, no questions asked

 This is a hard technical constraint in the delivery pipeline — not a marketing claim.